xarmian/envoi-sdk/README.md

 ### HTTP Client Methods

-#### `http.getNameFromAddress(address: string): Promise<string>`
+#### `http.getNameFromAddress(address: string | string[]): Promise<string[]>`

-Performs a reverse lookup to find a name associated with a Voi address using the HTTP API.
+Performs a reverse lookup to find names associated with Voi addresses using the HTTP API.

-- Returns an empty string if no name is found or if the request fails.
+- Returns an array of names, with empty strings for addresses that weren't found
-- Fast and suitable for most applications.
+- Fast and suitable for most applications
+- Supports resolving multiple addresses in one call

-#### `http.getAddressFromName(name: string): Promise<string>`
+#### `http.getAddressFromName(name: string | string[]): Promise<string[]>`

-Resolves a name to its associated Voi address using the HTTP API.
+Resolves names to their associated Voi addresses using the HTTP API.

-- Returns an empty string if no address is found or if the request fails.
+- Returns an array of addresses, with empty strings for names that weren't found
-- Fast and suitable for most applications.
+- Fast and suitable for most applications
+- Supports resolving multiple names in one call

 #### `http.search(query: string): Promise<Array<SearchResult>>`